-Divorce Process – Family Law Trials in Ontario
+Family Law Trials in Ontario

-It is highly recommended that you consider carefully whether you need to go to trial; in the case where you do, it would be advisable that you consult with an experienced family law lawyer beforehand.
-If you are unable to afford a lawyer, you may also contact Legal Aid Ontario to see if you are eligible for legal aid.
+A family law trial is a hearing where the judge makes final decisions on any issues that remain unresolved between the parties.
+It is highly recommended that you consider carefully whether you need to go to trial in the case where you do.
+Moreover it would be advisable that you consult with an experienced family law lawyer beforehand.
+If you cannot afford legal aid, contact Legal Aid Ontario to see if you are eligible for legal aid.

 Preparation for a Trial

 Rule 23 of the Family Law Rules provides direction on how to prepare for your trial and provide evidence.
 If you are going to trial and you are the Applicant or the moving party in a motion, you must prepare a trial record and filed with the court at least 30 calendar days before the start of the trial.

 This trial record includes numerous documents, including:

 - A table of contents

 - A copy of the application submitted to the court

 - Any reply that you filed with the court